 - Have a meal within 60 minutes after your workout.

 - Don’t exercise every day, don’t exercise over 60 mins.
 A workout duration should be no more than 60 minutes, ideally 45, with a day rest after.
+(With the right lifestyle adaptations, as achieved through our programs, you can safely perform longer and more frequent workouts without the excess cortisol and achieve better results from your training sessions).

 - Sleep at least 8 hours a night.
 Insufficient sleep will greatly elevate cortisol.